7 Cute & Actually Wearable Makeup Trends To Try In 2025

 It's all about the eyes

 That's not all.
-We'll be inspired by the spring/summer 2025 fashion shows, where we saw everything from colourful lashes, courtesy of Bottega Veneta and Dries Van Noten, to graphic liner.
+We'll be inspired by the spring/summer 2025 fashion shows, where we saw everything from colorful lashes, courtesy of Bottega Veneta and Dries Van Noten, to graphic liner.
 “The trend will lean towards easy-to-achieve, minimalist lines like a single, clean swipe of liner along the upper lash line, extended into a soft wing or a geometric shape [at the outer corner],” says Simone Otis, makeup artist for 19/99 Beauty.
-Try SUQQU Nuance Eyeliner, £11, with a felt-tip nib that makes light work of wings, and look to Chloe Isabellah for inspiration.
+Try ONE/SIZE by Patrick Starrr Point Made Waterproof Liquid Eyeliner Pen, $26, with a felt-tip nib that makes light work of wings, and look to Chloe Isabellah for inspiration.

-Balance out bold liner with a black or brown mascara like Sculpted By Aimee Lash Lift Mascara, £20, or experiment with at-home extensions.
-Isamaya Ffrench's collaboration with Lashify (£125 for the starter set) will help you achieve your dream lashes.
+Balance out bold liner with a black or brown mascara like Benefit Cosmetics Fan Fest Fanning & Volumizing Mascara, $39, or experiment with at-home extensions.
+Isamaya Ffrench's collaboration with Lashify will help you achieve your dream lashes.

 The new no-makeup makeup